 After the Belin Conference, King Leopold II needed to explore and map out the Congo so as to determine its resources, people, and best routes for his planned exploitation.

 He hired and sent a British explorer, named Henry Morton Stanley, to the Congo.
 Stanley’s job was to establish the Congo Free State.
-He chose Stanley because he had some form of experience with the people and the area since he had mapped out the Congo River, and was familiar with some of the indigenous people.
+He chose Stanley because he had some form of experience with the people and the area since he was the European who mapped out the Congo River.

-The presence and behavior of Stanley and his men angered the natives of Congo, and this sparked off misunderstandings and later chaos.
+The presence of him and his men angered the natives of Congo and this sparked off misunderstandings and later chaos.

-Seven various indigenous peoples of the Congo got together and confronted Stanley and his men.
-The people had witnessed Stanley writing and drawing in his journal, and to them, that was a plot to undo them.
+Seven various indigenous peoples of the Kongo got together and confronted Stanley and his men.
+The people had witnessed Stanley writing in his journal, and to them, that was some form of witchcraft or a plot to undo them.
 They asked him to burn his book or he and his men would be killed.
 It was obvious that the natives didn’t want what was in his journal to get out of their land.
 And that was for good reason – the gods were wise.

-Stanley continued his exploration and expedition and started to shoot at the Congolese whenever they came close, or he saw them.
+Stanley continued his exploration and expedition and started to shoot at the people of the Kongo whenever they came close, or he saw them.
 By the time he had gotten to the end of his exploration, he had succeeded in burning down over 32 towns of the natives and killing many of them.

-His men were out of control, and they committed all manner of atrocities on the Congolese people.
-They went about kidnapping and raping the women and flogging the men to death for any little misunderstanding.
+His men were out of control, and they committed all manner of atrocities on the people of the Kongo.
+They went about kidnapping and raping the women and flogging the men to death for any little misunderstandings.

 This was how the Congo Free State was created – on the foundations of terror, murder, rape, and arson.

-King Leopold II took ownership of two-thirds of the Congo land by force and mandated the real owners of the land to work for him as slaves.
-A few accounts mentioned that the people were paid pennies for their labor, but it was soon stopped, and then they were forced to work for 20 days in a month without pay.
+King Leopold II took ownership of two-thirds of the Kongo land by force and forced the real owners of the land to work for him as slaves.
+A few accounts mentioned that the people were paid pennies for their labor, but it was soon stopped, and then they were forced to work for 20 days a month without pay.

 The government and officials of King Leopold II stated that the harvesting of rubber was then a required tax that everyone who lived on the land would pay to the crown.
 This simply meant that Leopold stole a people’s lands and resources, and forced them to work as slaves on their own lands.

 Because of the high expectation of wealth and profit from the rubber and ivory, the officials of King Leopold II made the quotas very huge and difficult to reach.
-It meant that the people would labor and toil for 20 days to meet their rubber quota, and then the remaining 10 days in a month was left to them to farm, and work to provide food for themselves and their families.
+It meant that the people would work for 20 days to meet their rubber quota, and then the remaining 10 days in a month were left to them to farm, and work to provide food for themselves and their families.

 The Maiming and Killing of Congolese Who Didn’t Meet Their Quota

-By the 1890s, Leopold II, through his officials, increased the rubber quota of the then battered and suppressed Congolese.
-The rubber business was booming in Europe, and he had to meet with the market demands.
+By the 1890s, Leopold II through his officials, increased the rubber quota of the then battered and suppressed Congolese.
+The rubber business was booming in Europe, and he had to meet the market demands.
 That meant more work hours for the indigenous people.
-The situation turned from bad to worse, as the penalty for not meeting your quota was the cutting off of a limb or death.
+The situation turned from bad to worse, as the penalty for not meeting your quota was the cutting off of your limb or death.

 It was the Force Publique that enforced the quota of rubber tax to be collected by the people.
-Some of the officers who were made to enforce these rules were the Africans, but a large amount of them were the whites.
+Some of the officers who were made to enforce these rules were African, but a large amount of them were whites.

-The European officials were so brutal and bent on their hate and target for the rubber that they set up a law for the soldiers to cut off and deliver the hand of anyone of the Congolese people who was killed for not meeting their quota.
+The European officials were so brutal and bent on their hate of the indigenous people, and target for the rubber, that they set up a law for the soldiers to cut off and deliver the hand of anyone of the Congolese people who was killed for not meeting their quota.

 The Deadly Collection Of Rubber

-The fear of losing their limb or being killed forced the Congolese to sometimes cut off the vine, so they could tap more rubber sap.
-It worked but it meant that those vines were then useless and could not be tapped again in the future.
+The fear of losing your limb or being killed, forced the Congolese to sometimes cut off the vine, so they could tap more rubber sap.
+It worked but meant that those vines were then useless and could not be tapped again in the future.
 So, cutting off the vine was also a crime, punishable by death or severe beatings.

-Some commissioners did not kill or cut off the limbs of people who did not meet their quota.
-They beat them so bad, and the majority were injured beyond recognition.
-Sometimes the beaten might lead to death.
+Some commissioners would not kill or cut off the limbs of people who did not meet their quota.
+They beat them so badly that some died, while the majority were injured beyond recognition.

 The Congolese workers were given discs to wear around their necks, to keep count of their quota.
-Any of the Congolese who did not meet his quota would be flogged 25, and most time 100 lashes with whips made from hippopotamus hide.
-These whips had the power to peel off the skin once it gets in contact with it.
+Any of the Congolese who did not meet his quota would be flogged 25, and most times 100 lashes with whips made from hippopotamus hide.
+These whips had the power to peel off the skin once it gets in contact with them.

 The Death of Millions Was Caused By Disease

-Asides from the shooting and maiming of the indigenous people of Congo, one other factor that caused the death of millions was the disease outbreaks.
+Asides from the shooting and maiming of the indigenous people of Congo, one other factor that caused the death of millions was diseases.
 The health of the workers was not put into consideration by the Belgians, who fed them rotten meat, food, and most times starved them.

 The environment was made unhealthy with all the human parts, and decimation of the natural environment.
 The rotten food made the men sick, and a plague broke out.

-The men had to go into the deep jungle to harvest the rubber.
-They were bitten by Tsetse flies, and that spread untold sicknesses and deaths all over the Congo and even into other African nations.
+The men had to go into the deep jungle to harvest the rubber and they were bitten by Tsetse fly that spread untold sickness and deaths all over the Kongo and even into other African nations.

 But this did not make the Belgians stop.
-They continued the exploitation and enslavement of the Congo people, for the economic gains of their resources.
+They continued the exploitation and enslavement of the Congo people, for the economic gains their resources brought.

 The Burning of Congolese Villages

-The research and accounts of the many atrocities carried out against the Black man in Congo is one that would literally put any conscious Black person in tears.
+The research and accounts of the many atrocities carried out against the Black man is one that would literally put any conscious African in tears.
 During the course of this research, we were forced many times to pause in anger and disbelief.

-One of the painful accounts of the genocide on the Congolese was the burning of their villages.
+One of the painful accounts of the genocide of the Congolese was the burning of their villages.
 The commissioners and their officers often gave an entire village a certain quota to meet.
-When a village fails to meet its quota, the soldiers would surround the village, slaughter the people and then burn the village to the ground.
+When a village fails to meet its quota, the soldiers would surround the village, slaughter the people, and then burn the village to the ground.

 Various accounts by victims and eyewitnesses said that these happened all the time, in quick succession.
 In the area where a Swedish missionary lived, he reported that 45 towns were burnt down within a short period of time.

 What was more heartbreaking to hear was that many of these villages were burnt down for no good reason at all.
-Of course, what reason will a killer and a thief need not to kill people whom their scientists and religion had taught them to be lesser animals or sub-humans?
-None whatsoever.
+Of course, what other reason will a killer and a thief need to kill people whom their scientists and religion had taught to be lesser animals or sub-humans?

-In a particular instance, the soldiers burnt a village down, killed 50 of the men and took 28 of the women as prisoners, with chains around their necks.
-This particular village had met their quota but was still killed and burnt, because the officers said that the rubber that was tapped by the villagers was not of good quality.
-I mean, how do the villagers get to control the outcome of the rubber that comes out from the trees?
+In a particular village, the soldiers burnt it down, killed 50 of the men, and took 28 of the women as prisoners, with chains around their necks.
+This particular village had met its quota but its owners were still killed and burnt because the officers said that the rubber that was tapped by the villagers was not of good quality.
+I mean how do the villagers control the outcome of the rubber that comes out from the trees?